sahabulh/SandiaEV/README.md

 4. Run the experiment by clicking the red 'stopped' button.
 If everything is okay, the experiment will run and the button will turn to a green 'started' button.
 Stopping the experiment follows the similar process.
 5. Click on the name of the experiment to open the experiment panel.
 6. Click on the screenshot of a VM to access it.
 A new tab will be created for each VM.

+## Accessing the VMs from the host machine
+If you want to ping the VMs from the host machine or vice versa, it will not work.
+The VMs do get virtual interfaces created but they are isolated on the OVS bridge they're connected to.
+The easiest way to access the VMs is to "tap" the bridge with an addressable interface on the host.
+Here are the steps:
+1. Clone the [minimega](https://github.com/sandia-minimega/minimega) git repository.
+2. Open the terminal.
+Enble root user by running `sudo su`.
+3. Add the minimega bin folder to the PATH variable.
+4. Check the vlan name from the phenix experiment panel (not the experiment tab).
+It should be under the network column.
+Ignore the number in the parenthesis.
+For exmaple, if the entry under the network tab is "lan (101)", the vlan name is "lan".
+5. Check the bridge name using `ifconfig` in the host machine.
+It should be "phenix".
+6. Check the ipv4 subnet of the VMs.
+Choose an ip address within the subnet excluding the already used ones.
+It will be used as the ip address for the tap interface.
+For example, if the ip of the VMs are 10.1.2.101-110, you can choose 10.1.2.1/24 or 10.1.2.254/24 as the ip address for the tap.
+7. Execute this to create the tap: `minimega -e tap create "vlan name" bridge "bridge name" ip "ip address" "tap name"`.
+Choose a tap name of your choice.
+8. The VMs and the host will be able to communicate with each other now.
+Test by pinging.